-Please contact our GOLD team for more information about our fees by emailing gold@gre.ac.uk.
+You are advised to check with our GOLD team of the GOLD recognition fee before you start your application by emailing gold@gre.ac.uk.

 23. Confidentiality

 The application and review process is confidential and only relevant colleagues will have access to your claim.
 Your application form and supporting statements are only made available to the reviewers and relevant GOLD scheme/administrative colleagues.
 The External Examiner may see your application as part of their on-going sampling which takes place after each submission point throughout the year.
 This all applies for recorded videos for screencast submissions as well.